IronFoundry/dea_ng/WINDOWS.md

 Installation package:
 -------------------------------------------------

-Download a zip archive with necessary Ruby binaries and other files from this location:
+* First, download an archive (7z format) with necessary Ruby binaries and other files from the [Iron Foundry download page.](http://www.ironfoundry.org/download)

-TODO

 * Ensure that git for Windows is installed and in your *system* `PATH`.
 Git for Windows can be [downloaded here](http://msysgit.github.io/).
 To confirm, open a `cmd` window post-installation and run this command: